 Treatment may involve a procedure in the dermatologist’s office or a medicine you put on the warts.
-The following describes the different treatments for genital warts:
+Different treatments for genital warts follow.

 Medicine: Often the dermatologist prescribes medicines that you will apply to the genital warts at home.
 These prescription medicines include:

-Sometimes treatment requires more than 1 office visit.
+Sometimes treatment requires more than one office visit.

 Other treatments: Sometimes medicine is injected into the warts.
 Interferon, an antiviral medicine, may be injected into genital warts.
 This treatment is usually used if other treatment fails.